 1. Children who are the victims of sex assault of any kind can’t be named.
 Accused people under the age of 18 also can’t be named.
 Rape victims in general are not named, unless they choose otherwise.

 3. A person is NOT GUILTY until the judge or magistrate has said otherwise.
-Further, a story should never make a judgment that only a judge can make – so you can’t say that someone lied in the dock or that one thing contradicted another – only the judge can decide on that.
+Further, a story should never make a judgment that only a judge can make.
+You can’t say that someone lied in the dock or that one thing contradicted another – only the judge can decide on that.
 You can only report what was said – no editorialising of any kind.

-4. A court story should not contain comment about the proceedings.
+4. Similarly, a court story should not contain comment about the proceedings.
+Thinking about expressing your opinion about how the prosecutor is doing?
+Just don’t.

 5. Prior to the start of a court case, or during it, you can’t publish information which might affect the court case.
-Eg a man is on trial for bribery and corruption, and someone in his company comes forward with financial statements that are not part of the court record – in theory the newspaper can’t publish these while the case is in progress.
+For example, if a man is on trial for bribery and corruption, and someone in his company comes forward with financial statements that are not part of the court record, the news publication can’t publish these while the case is in progress.
 An editor might decide to do it anyway – your job is to alert your superiors if you see this happening.

 6. If someone has prior convictions for other crimes, these can’t be considered by the court till judgment has been passed.
 They also can’t be written about.